-- The first type of Lasting Power of Attorney or often referred to as an LPA for short is to help you with matters relating to your property and financial affairs.
-This would be someone you trust to manage things like your bank account, bills and property on your behalf.
+- The first type of Lasting Power of Attorney (LPA) is for matters relating to your property and financial affairs.
+This would be someone you trust to manage your bank account, bills and property on your behalf.

-- The second type of LPA is for health and welfare.
-If you are unable to make decisions about your healthcare and medical needs, your trusted person can make decisions in your best interest.
+- The second kind of LPA is for health and welfare.
+This is required if you are incapable of making decisions concerning your healthcare and medical requirements.
+Your chosen trusted person will make decisions in your best interest.

-- You most likely won’t need both types of power of attorney in place but it will give you and your family peace of mind to have atleast one.
+- You most likely will not require both kinds of Lasting Power of Attorney setting up.
+However, it will certainly provide you and your loved one’s peace of mind to include at least one.

 Heather Bateman tells of her nightmare time after an accident left her husband in a coma and having to deal with the Court of Protection, three years of pain and misery followed.

 Click Herefor the Full Story and Video ……..